 Participants

 Planned Sample.
-We will recruit UK-based participants via Prolific, equally balancing men and women and screening for English language fluency.
+We will recruit UK-based participants via Prolific, equally balancing men and women and screening for English language fluency and 100% approval rate.
 Participants will be paid £1.5 as a base payment and might earn an additional bonus payment between 0 and £2 based on their or their group’s reporting.
 We will stop data collection once we have recruited 630 participants after exclusions.
 Participants will be automatically screened out during recruitment when a) failing at least one comprehension check twice, b) failing two attention checks, or c) not being matched with a partner.
 Based on previous studies and two pilots on comprehension (Supplementary Note 4) we expect around 30% of participants to be screened out or excluded based on these criteria.
 Recruitment is stopped once 630 participants are retained after exclusions.

 Sample Size Justification.
 Given the limited availability of previous studies testing group punishment, we estimated the expected effects in each experimental cell based on our predictions and previous data (Supplementary Note 1) and simulated power using the main models.
 Focusing on the interaction effect in H4, using an ordered beta regression, the estimated effects, and an alpha level of 0.05, a sample size of around 400 (5 decisions for each participant; 2000 observations) is necessary to achieve 95% power (Supplementary Figure 2).
-In addition, we simulated a model accounting for our smallest effect size of interest when testing main effects in H1 and observed between 86% and 90% power at around 600 participants (Supplementary Figure 2).
+In addition, we simulated a model accounting for our smallest effect size of interest when testing main effects in H1 and observed between 86% and 90% power at around 600 total participants and around n = 100 participants per treatment (Supplementary Figure 2).
 Based on these simulations, we set the final sample size at 630 participants (3150 observations, 105 participants per cell, 35 groups per cell).
 A detailed justification and further details on the simulation for each hypothesis are provided in Supplementary Note 1.

 Design & Procedure